kevinhennessy/Angular_Sig/Session 2/readme.md

     - Navigates programatically using the router service: this.router.navigate( ['/finish'] );

 ### Getting Started
+#### Start at [Checkpoint 4.1](https://github.com/chandermani/angular2byexample/tree/checkpoint4.1).
+Zip file is [here](https://github.com/chandermani/angular2byexample/archive/checkpoint4.1.zip).
-In this section, we will be starting with Checkpoint 4.1 which introduces the following:
+which introduces the following:
 * Sharing the workout model as a service
 * Personal trainer layout
 * Adding skeleton files for each component
 * Personal trainer navigation with routes
 ### Child Routing
+#### Start at [Checkpoint 4.1](https://github.com/chandermani/angular2byexample/tree/checkpoint4.1).
+Zip file is [here](https://github.com/chandermani/angular2byexample/archive/checkpoint4.1.zip).
+#### Finished code at at [Checkpoint 4.2](https://github.com/chandermani/angular2byexample/tree/checkpoint4.2).
+Zip file is [here](https://github.com/chandermani/angular2byexample/archive/checkpoint4.2.zip).
 In this section we'll be adding the code for child routes.
-The finished version is at Checkpoint 4.2

 #### Adding the child routing component
 * In the workout-builder directory, add a new TypeScript file named workout-builder.routes.ts.
 * Then add the with the following imports to that file: